yashin5/desafio-b2w/README.md

 3.Install the dependencies:

     npm install

+*OBS*:

+    If you use Linux, you should also use apt install gulp

 4.Enter in *src* folder:

     cd desafio-b2w/src

-*OBS*:

-    If you use Linux, use apt install gulp

 5.Run the gulp script: